chrisbodger/VeinCam/Meeting Minutes/Meeting Minutes 31-7-2018.md

 ## Shadow Teams
 * 3 teams all will contribute to each other.
-* Shadows to provide feedback on the decisions of other teams – validates their decision making process.
+* Shadows to provide feedback on the decisions of other teams ï¿½ validates their decision making process.
 * Each team presents within a 40 minute session.
 Use landing page
 * Steph & Chris Pixelbot
 * Alex & Joey Sensor Payload